Blueshoe/website/content/blog/vuejs-error-tracking-with-sentry.md

 ```
 :::
 :::globalParagraph
-If you wonder about the difference between docker ARG and ENV check it out [here](https://vsupalov.com/docker-arg-env-variable-guide/){.bs-link-blue}.
+If you wonder about the difference between docker ARG and ENV check it out <a href="https://vsupalov.com/docker-arg-env-variable-guide/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">here</a>.
 :::
 :::globalParagraph
 However, the SentryCLIPlugin sends something to our Sentry installation and therefore needs some kind of authentication.
 For that, the 'authToken' configuration parameter is used.
 Now - Unikube is an open-source project, which means our CI pipelines are open source as well.
 Nevertheless, we would like to keep our 'authToken' a secret, so that no one else can manipulate any release information on our Sentry installation.
-For that, we use [Docker’s secret management](https://docs.docker.com/engine/swarm/secrets/){.bs-link-blue}.
+For that, we use <a href="https://docs.docker.com/engine/swarm/secrets/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Docker’s secret management</a>.
 It allows us to inject secret information into the build process, which can only be used during build time.
 This is exactly what we need since the release information (including the source maps) only need to be generated once when the Docker image is built.
 :::
 :::globalParagraph
 Docker injects the secret as a file, located under '/run/secrets/SENTRY_AUTH_TOKEN'.
 This file then is read by the 'SentryCLIPlugin'.